WiredPulse/Group_Policy/README.md

 - Outbound Rules : Block port 53 traffic to all IPs except for one.
 For example, say we want to allow port 53 traffic to 174.7.6.100.
 We can block 0.0.0.1 - 174.7.6.99 and 174.7.6.101 - 255.255.255.255.
 Notice we didn't list 174.7.6.100 as an IP to block.
 Be sure to select "Custom" when making the rule.

 ### Computer Configuration -> Administrative Templates -> Network Connections -> Windows Firewall -> Domain Profile (Do Standard Profile as well)
-- Windows Firewall : Allow ICMP Exceptions (Enabled)
+- Windows Firewall : Allow ICMP Exceptions (Enabled).
+This will allow ICMP traffic.
-- Windows Firewall : All inbound file and printer sharing exception (Enabled and add the applicable IP)
+- Windows Firewall : All inbound file and printer sharing exception (Enabled and add the applicable IP).
+This will allow SMB traffic from the specified IPs.